panzi/numbers/README.md

   * spawn thread
   * call [solve numbers](#solve-numbers) only for the numbers of the bucket

-Note that the nested `solve numbers` calls still have to operate on all numbers.
+**Note:** The nested `solve numbers` calls still have to operate on all numbers.

+**Note:** Printing the operant stack need to be protected from concurrency.
+And without buffering the results and then merging them the results will appear in basically random order using multithreading.

 I'm still working on coming up with a better multithreading strategy.
 Instead of the above one could maybe change the `solve numbers` function to something